tarunguptaa2411/cisco/README.md

 - Expand anomaly detection to handle more complex patterns using **Deep Learning** techniques.
 - Introduce an automated **self-healing mechanism** to resolve detected anomalies autonomously.

----

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](./LICENSE) file for details.

----

-## Contact

-For any inquiries, feel free to contact me via [email@example.com](mailto:email@example.com).

----

-This `README` structure provides a clear and engaging overview, while also offering instructions for setup and usage.
-You can further adjust the content to match your exact project details.